bviggiano/pact/assignments/example_A2/README.md

 # Example Assignment 2: Implement GPT

+KEY_ONLY_START
+This is an example programming project assignment.
+KEY_ONLY_END

 In this assignment, you are tasked with implementing a simplified version of the Generative Pre-trained Transformer (GPT).

 This assignment was sourced from [karpathy/minGPT](https://github.com/karpathy/minGPT)